portworx/aws-helm/README.md

 Make sure to change the namespace if you are not deploying in `kube-system`

 ```
+eksctl utils associate-iam-oidc-provider --region=us-east-1 --cluster=paul-eks --approve // The IAM OIDC Provider is not enabled by default on EKS cluster, you can use this command to enable it.

 eksctl create iamserviceaccount --name portworx --namespace kube-system --cluster paul-eks --attach-policy-arn arn:aws:iam::aws:policy/AWSMarketplaceMeteringFullAccess \
 --attach-policy-arn arn:aws:iam::aws:policy/AWSMarketplaceMeteringRegisterUsage --approve --override-existing-serviceaccounts
 ```